p3t/spring-cursorpaging/README.md

 [![Java CI with Gradle](https://github.com/p3t/spring-curserpaging/actions/workflows/build.yml/badge.svg)](https://github.com/p3t/spring-curserpaging/actions/workflows/build.yml)

-# Spring Cursor based Paging
+# Spring Data Support for Cursor based Paging

-Library supporting cursor based paging for Spring Data Repositories.
+Library supporting an efficient way for paging with large data sets and avoiding to count all records with each page.

 # Introduction
 Cursor based paging is an alternative to the page/offset based paging provided by Spring and SQL.
 It eliminates the need to provide an offset or a page-number which can cause a lot of load on a database in case of very large amount of records in a table.
 It also avoids the often not needed total count query per page.

+This is done by defining a "cursor", which identifies the page by one or more unique attributes of the record and by ordering the records (s. detail concept below).

 # Considered Requirements

-- The implementation should follow the repository concept from spring.
+- The implementation should follow the repository concept from spring data.
 - Ordering by arbitrary columns should be possible.
 - A filtering mechanism should be provided
 - Total count of records is not part of the page response and not executed while retrieving the page